BrookRaindle/ImageClassificationCNN/readme.txt

-I was really confused by the submission format, you said no images, but the entire point of my study is that it explores the effects of different sizes of data sets. and if all you have is 30 images, then how will you get to the conclusion that follows my report. (or do you just run your photos through it to make sure it functions, and you dont actually care about the results?)
+The entire point of my study is that it explores the effects of different sizes of data sets.

 - i have left all my files in there, you can just delete the 2 datasets and the saved models.

 Changes to make to the System for functionality:

 tensor, keras, os, matplotlib, numpy are required

 For testing purposes:
 	- Uncomment Line 150 (there is also a commented guide)